Hatuma

 Hatuma is 7 km south of Waipukurau, in Central Hawke's Bay in the east of the North Island of New Zealand.
-Meshblock 7016748, which covers 19.3 km2 from the edge of Waipukurau to Marakeke, had a population of 153 in 2018.
+Meshblock 7016748, which covers 19.3 km2 from the edge of Waipukurau to Maharakeke, had a population of 153 in 2018.

 Hatuma was one of the ridings of Waipukurau County Council.
 In the 1890s controversy raged for over a decade as to whether Woburn estate should be transferred from an absentee run holder to individual farmers.
 The change to Hatuma was made, but a historic house and remnants of a railway station are left from those days, as well as a lake of importance for wildlife and a more recent lime quarry to the south.

 Name

 The name is a corruption of Whatuma, which was the official name until 25 October 1951, when a petition of local residents got it changed to Hatuma.

 Lake Whatumā had its official name designated on 28 August 2018.
 Its full name is – ‘te wāhi e mākona ai te whatumanawa o te tangata’, which translates as the place where the sustenance of people is to be satisfied.
 That refers to its former abundance of fish, fresh water mussels (kākahi), eels, and, in the surrounding kahikatea forest, birds, particularly kēruru.